 - Travel Demand Model Runs January 2023

 - MOVES Model Runs February 2023

 - TAC/TPC Conformity Preview for update to the RTP and TIP March 2023

 - Public Comment March 2023

 - Public Meeting March 2023

 - Public Comment Responses March/April 2023

 - TAC Recommends RTP and TIP with Conformity April 2023

-- TPC Authorizes Adoption of RTP and TIP with Conformity April 2023
+- TPC Authorizes Initial Adoption of RTP and TIP with Conformity Pending Final Conformity Determination by U.S. Department of Transportation April 2023

 - Request Partner Review/Approval End of April 2023 Deadline for approval of this conformity is 8/2/2023.
 Concludes the four-year cycle of the transportation plan.
 If no determination is made by 8/2/2023, a one-year conformity lapse grace period will start.